Korean Ground Beef Bulgogi Bowl

 How to serve Korean beef bowl

 You can sprinkle a small portion as a meat topping over a plain bowl of rice.
-Or serve it as Korean beef bowl – Put a desired amount over rice in a large serving bowl, along with your favorite vegetable or kimchi on the side.
+Or serve it as Korean beef bowl – Put a desired amount over rice in a large serving bowl, along with your favorite vegetable or kimchi on the side (Try my vegan kimchi for example).
 Any of the many Korean side dishes make a good accompaniment.

 Storage and Reheating tip